gpassaretta/gpassaretta.github.io/_pages/teaching.md

 permalink: /teaching/
 author_profile: true
 ---
 ### A.Y.
+2023-2024
+• Lecturer in "Techniques of Statistical Analysis I".
+Research Master in _Sociology and Demography_.
+Department of Social and Political Sciences, Universitat Pompeu Fabra.<br/>
+• Lecturer in "Analysis of Social Inequalities".
+Research Master in _Sociology and Demography_.
+Department of Social and Political Sciences, Universitat Pompeu Fabra.
+• Lecturer in "Analysis of Social Inequalities".
+Bachelor degree in _Political and Administration Sciences_.
+Department of Social and Political Sciences, Universitat Pompeu Fabra.

+### A.Y.
 2022-2023
 • Lecturer in "Techniques of Statistical Analysis I".
 Research Master in _Sociology and Demography_.
 Department of Social and Political Sciences, Universitat Pompeu Fabra.<br/>
 • Lecturer in "Analysis of Social Inequalities".
 Research Master in _Sociology and Demography_.
 Department of Social and Political Sciences, Universitat Pompeu Fabra.